A tech rich toothbrush that will make you a better brusher

 As the 7500 is running as is the timer.
 A short stuttering sound and flashing light of the Smart Ring at 30 second intervals alerts you to move to the next quadrant of your mouth.
 A long stuttering sound and flashing light indicate the end of the professionally recommended 2 minute clean.

-I mentioned in the pros and cons section of this review, the pressure sensor.
 Built into the Pro 7500 is a pressure sensor that detects and alerts you when you are brushing too hard.

 Once the pressure is relieved the brush will power back up again.